 • Do not accept drinks or food from strangers

 🇱🇰 Ambalangoda – On the Sri Lanka volunteer program in Ambalangoda, the cost of your project transport is included in your Program Fee.
-Your family volunteer abroad project transport will usually be by tuk-tuk, but sometimes by private car.
+Your family abroad project transport will usually be by tuk-tuk, but sometimes by private car.
 Journeys can usually take anywhere from 10–45 minutes each way.
-However, this will ultimately depend on which project you join as a volunteer in Sri Lanka.
+However, this will ultimately depend on which project you join.

 PMGY welcome participants of all nationalities and backgrounds.
 For individuals, the minimum age to join the program is 5 and there is no upper age limit.
 All participants need to have a good level of English, although it does not need to be your first language.
 You do not need to speak the local language.
 However, you will find that learning a few words in your days with us will go a long way!